justunsix/garden/src/content/docs/notes/005-Computer-Snippets-git.md

 ## PowerShell
 git config --global --add safe.directory *

+# Set private key to sign with
+git config --global user.signingkey 0A46826A!

+# Signing a commit with -S
+git commit -a -S -m 'Signed commit'

+# See and verify a signature on a commit
+git log --show-signature -1

 # Git worktrees - manage multiple working trees
 ## Like managing a git branch as a separate directory
 ## Like manually git cloning a repo to a separate directory and changing the working branch of that repo